The Best Rope

 If you wish, you can run your rope over a flame.

 This will burn off 'fluff' and also achieve a darker color.
-After such a process you would want to reintroduce moisture by running your rope through a cloth with tsubaki or bayu oil -- ideally with horse fat from the butcher's.
+After such a process, you would want to reintroduce moisture by running your rope through a cloth with tsubaki or bayu oil.

 Avoid concoctions that may cause rancidity.